Cloudlynx/docs/gettingstarted.rst

 .. image:: _static/gettingstarted/fig2.png
    :alt: Dashboard Overview

+.. sidebar:: **Note:**

-**Note:** Directions given in this document will use the definitions above.
+   Directions given in this document will use the definitions above.

 The Side Bar
 """"""""""""